Pharaoh's Tomb: Gameplay

 In each level, the player navigates and avoids obstacles by jumping or falling, evading or killing enemies, and find keys to exit each level.
 Nevada Smith has no life bar, and is killed instantly when he touches enemies or traps.
-Nevada Smith can collect coins and masks for extra points.
+Nevada Smith can collect coins and idols for extra points.
 Lethal obstacles include pyramid-themed traps, such as blocks that fire projectiles when Smith passes in front of them, wall spikes, ceiling spikes, floor spikes, moving spikes, and wind.
 Navigational challenges include moving platforms and elevators.
 Bonus points are randomly concealed in some bricks, which are awarded when hit from below.
 Occasionally, Smith will become invisible, where only his hat will be visible.
 The game contains many dead ends as 'traps' where Smith can become permanently stuck, forcing the player to either quit or reload a saved game.
-Collecting manuscripts will cause blocks to appear (though they are occasionally traps), and invisible triggers will cause blocks to disappear (usually activated around masks).
-Collecting an 'F' will temporarily freeze all enemies and traps.
-Collecting 5 masks earns the player 11,000 points and collecting 100 coins earns the player an extra life.
+Collecting manuscripts will cause blocks to appear (though they occasionally trap the player), and invisible triggers will cause blocks to disappear (usually activated around idols).
+Collecting an 'F' will temporarily freeze all enemies and hazards.
+Collecting 5 idols earns the player 50,000 points and collecting 100 coins earns the player an extra life.